-Be careful about what you say to a mortgage lender because what you say may end up getting your loan application denied.
+Be careful about what you share with a mortgage lender because it may get your loan application denied.

-Lying to a mortgage lender can ruin your chances at approval.
-On top of that, providing misleading info on a loan application is a felony.
-Welcome to mortgage fraud!
-You can try to hide certain info, but lenders are required to perform verifications of key financial documents.
-If you’re having some trouble, let your lender know and they’ll help you get over those obstacles.
+Lying to a mortgage lender can ruin your chances of approval.
+On top of that, providing misleading info on a loan application is considered mortgage fraud.
+Some try to hide certain info, but lenders are required to perform verifications of key financial documents.
+If you’re unclear about what to disclose, let your lender know, and they’ll help you overcome those obstacles.

 2) What's the most I can borrow?

 “So, what’s the maximum amount I can borrow?”
 Please don’t ask this question.
 That shows most lenders that you haven’t done your homework and sound uninformed.
 According to the 28/36 Rule, a household should spend a maximum of 28% of its gross monthly income on total housing expenses and no more than 36% on total debt service.

 For example, if you make $5,000 per month, you should spend no more than $1,400 on housing expenses.
 Housing expenses consist of your mortgage payments, property taxes, HOA fees, maintenance and repairs, and utilities.

 3) I forgot to pay that bill again

 Insert cringe here.
 Like most things in life, consistency is the key.
 If you mention that a few bills slip your mind here and there, it may create some concern.
 Even if you don’t say anything, those bills will show up on your credit report.
 This is a fast-track to getting your loan denied.

 4) Check out my new credit cards